lake2010/cgminer_3.7.2_ztex/README.md

 </ul>
 Note: This miner only works on Getwork pools.
 It does not have the Stratum logic incorporated yet.

-<b>Issue: This miner seems to work fine for up to 4 ztex boards.
-More than 4 boards is causing the cgminer to crash after 10 minutes.</b>

-The following link is for a ztex-1.15y1 DCR bistream, it gets about 800Mh/s.
+The following link is for a ztex-1.15y DCR bistream, it gets about 800Mh/s.

 <ul>https://www.dropbox.com/s/j1d12ixhfthj0y7/ztex_ufm1_15y1.bit?dl=0</ul>
 ________________________________________________________________________________________________